Frequently Asked Questions

 Can I return to my unit after the renovation?

 Yes.
-Under KCHA’s plan, if you are required to temporarily relocate because of RAD, you will be able to return to your same apartment unit after the renovation.
-Most of KCHA’s RAD conversions will not require residents to temporarily relocate.
+Under KCHA's plan, if you are required to temporarily relocate because of RAD, you will be able to return to your same apartment unit after the renovation.

 Will I have to pay more for rent?

 No. If all members of your household are currently receiving public housing rental assistance, your rent will not change because of RAD.
 The rent you pay under RAD will be calculated in the same way as it is under the public housing program, based on adjusted annual income.
+If your income increases, your rent may increase; if your income decreases, your rent may decrease.

 Will a RAD conversion affect my housing assistance?

 You will keep your housing assistance, but the federal funding source of that assistance will change.
-The funding for your housing assistance will change from public housing to a Section 8 Project Based Voucher, but this will not change your experience of living in a KCHA property.
+The funding for your housing assistance will change from public housing to a Section 8 Project-based Voucher, but this will not change your experience of living in a KCHA property.

 Can I keep my rental assistance and move in the future?

-Yes.
-After the RAD conversion, you must sign a 12-month lease for your current unit.
-After that 12-month period, you can request a Housing Choice Voucher (HCV) that can be used to rent in the private market anywhere in the United States that accepts Tenant-based Housing Choice Vouchers.
+A Tenant-Based Voucher is another form of rental assistance that can be used to rent a unit in the private market anywhere in the United States that accepts Tenant-Based Housing Choice Vouchers.

 What is the difference between a Project-Based Voucher and a Tenant-Based Voucher?